Embedded Wireless Sensing

 The passive WAND sensors are thin and lightweight and can be permanently embedded into a product during it’s manufacture.
 This enables through-life NDT of the product from exactly the same location each time.

-Inductosense is a spin-out from the Ultrasonics and Non-Destructive Testing Group at the University of Bristol.
-The company was formed in 2015, has secured seed investment and has also received a £489k InnovateUK grant.
+Inductosense is a spin-out from the Ultrasonics and Non-Destructive Testing Group at the University of Bristol and was formed in 2015.

 Bamboo is leading the technical development of the embedded sensor technology which he developed over the course of his PhD and post-doctoral research.